Capgemini/grade-ladder/src/flat/SE_Ladder-A08-LeadSoftwareEngineer.md

 You are capable of debugging the hairiest problems which your team encounters.

-You have an appreciation for the other key roles on a project (Engagement Manager, Test Lead, Lead Business Analyst, etc.) and are able to manage in their absence
+You have an appreciation for the other key roles on a project (Engagement Manager, Test Lead, Lead Business Analyst, etc.) and are able to manage in their absence.

 ## Soft Skills (T)
 You are able to work within and understand a complex commercial relationship with a client, and make decisions or recommendations which are sympathetic to these needs.